Hihi567no/foodgram-st/README.md

 **Benefits:**
 - ✅ No database installation required
-- ✅ Automatic setup with sample data
+- ✅ Automatic setup with sample data and test users
 - ✅ Perfect for development and testing
 - ✅ Database is a single `db.sqlite3` file
+- ✅ Includes test data for Postman API testing
+- ✅ Pre-configured favorites and shopping cart data

 #### Option B: PostgreSQL Setup (Production-like)